Old Dominion University: Academics

 As a comprehensive university, Old Dominion University offers and develops humanities, science, health sciences, technology, engineering, business, arts, education, and professional programs.
 The university offers 73 bachelor's degrees, 60 master's degrees, and 35 doctoral degrees in a wide range of fields.

 Because Hampton Roads is a major international maritime and commerce center, the university has a special mission for the Commonwealth of Virginia in commerce, and in international affairs and cultures.
-With the principal marine and aerospace activities of the Commonwealth concentrated in Hampton Roads, the university has a significant commitment to science, engineering and technology, specifically in marine science, aerospace and other fields of major importance to the region.
+With the principal marine and aerospace activities of the Commonwealth concentrated in Hampton Roads, the university has a significant commitment to science, engineering, and technology, specifically in marine science, aerospace, and other fields of major importance to the region.
 Many departments conduct cooperative research with NASA.
 ODU is one of the few universities in the US to offer MBA concentrations in maritime, transportation, and port logistics management and also has well-respected programs in marine science and coastal and transportation engineering.
-Due to its location in a large metropolitan area, Old Dominion University places particular emphasis on urban issues, including education and health care, and on the arts.
+Due to its location in a large metropolitan area, Old Dominion University places particular emphasis on urban issues, including education and health care, and the arts.

+Undergraduate admissions

+In 2024, Old Dominion University accepted 95.1% of undergraduate applicants with those admitted having an average 3.3 GPA and an average 1170 SAT score or an average 24 ACT score.

 Accreditation

-Old Dominion University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS/COC) to award baccalaureate, masters, education specialist, and doctoral degrees.
+Old Dominion University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS/COC) to award baccalaureate, master, education specialist, and doctoral degrees.
 The Batten College of Engineering and Technology is accredited by the Engineering Accreditation Commission of ABET.
 The Strome College of Business is AACSB accredited.
-The Darden College of Education, the College of Arts and Letters and the College of Sciences are accredited by National Council for Accreditation of Teacher Education.
+The Darden College of Education, the College of Arts and Letters, and the College of Sciences are accredited by National Council for Accreditation of Teacher Education.

-Colleges and Schools
+Colleges and schools

 College of Arts and Letters

 The College of Arts and Letters offers undergraduate and graduate degree programs in the humanities, arts, and social sciences.

-Departments include: Art, African American & African Studies, Asian Studies, Communication & Theatre Arts, English, History, Humanities, Interdisciplinary Studies, International Studies, Music, Philosophy & Religious Studies, Political Science & Geography, Sociology & Criminal Justice, Women's Studies, and World Languages & Cultures.

 College of Sciences

-The College of Sciences offers undergraduate and graduate degree programs across seven departments: Biological Sciences, Chemistry & Biochemistry, Computer Science, Mathematics & Statistics, Ocean & Earth Sciences, Physics, and Psychology.
+The College of Sciences offers undergraduate and graduate degree programs across seven departments.

-College of Health Sciences
+Ellmer College of Health Sciences

-The College of Health Sciences offers undergraduate and graduate degree programs across five schools: School of Community & Environmental Health, Gene W. Hirschfeld School of Dental Hygiene, School of Medical Diagnostic and Translational Services, School of Nursing, and School of Rehabilitation Sciences.

-Planning is underway for the establishment of a new School of Public Health.
-ODU is also currently exploring an integration of institutions with Eastern Virginia Medical School, which is approximately 2 miles south of ODU's main campus.
+The Ellmer College of Health Sciences offers undergraduate and graduate degree programs across five schools: School of Dental Hygiene, School of Medical Diagnostic and Translational Services, School of Exercise Science, School of Speech-Language Pathology, and School of Rehabilitation Sciences.
+Planning is underway for the establishment of a new Joint School of Public Health.

+Eastern Virginia Medical School

+ODU merged with Eastern Virginia Medical School on July 1, 2024, forming the Macon and Joan Brock Virginia Health Sciences at Old Dominion University.
+After the merger, EVMS became the medical school component of Old Dominion University.